Sky Sports lands four-year deal for MLS broadcast rights

 "Having fantastic partners such as Sky Sports on board will not only add to the coverage of the game, it will also broaden its appeal outside of the U.S."

-Some familiar names will be on display for English soccer fans with former England internationals Steven Gerrard and Frank Lampard set to join MLS for the upcoming season.
+Some familiar names will be on display for English football fans with former England internationals Steven Gerrard and Frank Lampard set to join MLS for the upcoming season.

 Gerrard will line up alongside former Liverpool teammate Robbie Keane with the Galaxy while Lampard will join David Villa for the inaugural season of New York City FC.

-MLS is scheduled to open its 20th season on March 6 but faces a potential work stoppage given an ongoing labor dispute with players over a new collective bargaining agreement.
+MLS is scheduled to open its 20th season on March 6 but faces a potential work stoppage given an ongoing labour dispute with players over a new collective bargaining agreement.

 (Reporting by Steve Keating in Toronto; Editing by Frank Pingue)